jatinraju/hospitalmanagement/README.md

 ## Note:
 if you are sending request to admin url's then you should also send username & password with the request. without username and password it will not authenticate you.(default username: 'jatin' & password: 'raju'). you can change the username and password in the main file before running the project.
+**(or)**
 if you want to signup then do the following step:
 - send the request to /public/signup/ with json object of user class.
 - user class has id and password properties.

 ## Database Schema:
 Database have two tables 'patient' and 'user'.
-Patient table contains all the properties mention in document(name, age, room, doctor name, admit date, expenses, status(admitted, discharged)) and User table has id, password & role properties.
+Patient table contains all the properties mention in document (name, age, room, doctor name, admit date, expenses, status(admitted, discharged)) and User table has id, password & role properties.

 ## Files Attached: